MobileFirstLLC/extension-cli/README.md

 is setup using [jsdom-global](https://www.npmjs.com/package/jsdom-global) and chrome using [sinon-chrome](https://www.npmjs.com/package/sinon-chrome).

-You may extend this test environment with a single project; this is simply the base setup for running unit tests.
-Or you may create your own test environment if this is not suitable.
+You may extend this test environment within a single project.
+This is simply the base setup for running unit tests.
+Or create your own testing environment at project level if this is not suitable.

 ## Read the Docs!